Ta'Niya Latson: Off the court

+Business interests

+On July 21, 2025, Latson was signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".

 In popular culture

 In April 2024, Latson attended Kelsey Plum's second annual Dawg Class, a 3-day camp to help top women college athletes transition from collegiate to professional basketball.
 The 2024 camp was held at the IMG Academy and sponsored by Under Armour.